MaZderMind/dynamic-gstreamer-pipelines-cookbook/02-add-network-source.md

     be waiting in the Jitter-Buffer.
 When going to `PLAYING` the Audiomixer queries all its sources for their latency and configured its own latency accordingly.
-In a dynamic Pipeline like this, the Source of Latency is not yet present when the Pipeline initially goes to `PLAYING`, so we need to configure the Audio-Mixers latency beforehand to the same or a higher value, then we configired the `rtpjitterbuffer` to buffer our RTP-Packets.
+In a dynamic Pipeline like this, the Source of Latency is not yet present when the Pipeline initially goes to `PLAYING`, so we need to configure the Audio-Mixers latency beforehand to the same or a higher value, then we configured the `rtpjitterbuffer` to buffer our RTP-Packets.

  6. GStreamer comes with a metric ton of [RTP de/payloader elements](https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gst-plugins-good-plugins/html/gst-plugins-good-plugins-plugin-rtp.html).
     This example chose L16 (specified in [RFC 3551](https://tools.ietf.org/html/rfc3551)) which encodes Audio as Uncompressed